Github12121/ConsoleHack/README.md

 # ConsoleHack
-Join the Gnomes, Ghosts, Jack'o Lanterns or Bats on a quest to
+Join the Gnomes, Ghosts, Jack'o Lanterns or Bats on a quest for glory!